-A detailed presentation of the Report Card’s findings was presented at the MEMS Commercialization of Emerging Technologies Conference (Virtual) October 20, 2121.
+A detailed presentation of the Report Card’s findings was presented at the MEMS Commercialization of Emerging Technologies Conference (Virtual) on October 20, 2021.

 MEMS Commercialization Report Card Gets Another B-minus Grade